rahuldave/stories/content/makingthecovidviz.md

-3. I used a data extraction tool, Engauge Digitizer, to get the data points out from the @FT graph.
-And the built-in MAc utility, Digital Color Meter, to figure some of the colors used there The data and the notebook used to produce this thread are available at LINK.
+3. I used Engauge Digitizer, to extract the data points from the @FT graph.
+And the built-in OSX utility, Digital Color Meter, to figure the colors used there.
+The data and the notebook used to produce this thread are available at <https://gist.github.com/rahuldave/df75d3aa73e95e8361b7cdd1663c9868>.